1st Airlanding Brigade (United Kingdom): Formation

-Under the command of Brigadier George F. Hopkinson, the 1st Airlanding Brigade Group was formed on 10 October 1941 through the re-designation of the 31st Independent Infantry Brigade, which had just returned to the United Kingdom after training for mountain warfare in British India.
+Under the command of Brigadier George Hopkinson, the 1st Airlanding Brigade Group was formed on 10 October 1941 through the re-designation of the 31st Independent Infantry Brigade, which had just returned to the United Kingdom after training for mountain warfare in British India.
 Upon formation, the brigade consisted of the 1st Battalion, Border Regiment (Borders), the 2nd Battalion, South Staffordshire Regiment (Staffords), the 2nd Battalion, Oxfordshire and Buckinghamshire Light Infantry (OBLI), the 1st Battalion, Royal Ulster Rifles (Ulsters) and supporting units.
 These were the brigade's original infantry battalions and all remained part of its order of battle.
 Men in the battalions who were unsuitable for airborne service were weeded out and replaced by volunteers.

 The strength of the airlanding brigade almost equalled that of an airborne division's two parachute brigades.
 To support the four infantry battalions, the brigade also had its own artillery, engineer and reconnaissance units until 1942, when they became divisional assets.
 Another change that affected the brigade occurred in May 1943, when the Ulsters and the OBLI left to form the 6th Airlanding Brigade, of the 6th Airborne Division.
 When the brigade returned to the United Kingdom, it was assigned the 7th Battalion, King's Own Scottish Borderers (KOSB) in December 1943, a 2nd Line Territorial Army unit, which had until then been on home defence duties, stationed in the Orkney and Shetland islands.

 The brigade's glider infantry battalions consisted of 806 men in four rifle companies, each with four platoons along with a support company consisting of two Anti-tank platoons each with four 6 pounder guns, two mortar platoons armed with six 3 inch mortars, and two Vickers machine gun platoons.

 Transport for the brigade was normally the Airspeed Horsa glider, piloted by two men from the Glider Pilot Regiment.
 With a wingspan of 88 ft and a length of 67 ft, the Horsa had a maximum load capacity of 15750 lb—space for two pilots, a maximum of twenty-eight troops or two jeeps, one jeep and an artillery gun or one jeep with a trailer.

 Sixty–two Horsa and one General Aircraft Hamilcar gliders were required to carry the airlanding battalion into action.
 The Hamilcar carried the battalion's two Universal Carriers used to support the mortar and machine-gun platoons.